Croatia doesn't differ from any other central-European country regarding the possible health issues to country visitors.

 - Don't eat sushi if you can't see the sea

-- When buying fresh fish, one is easily recognized by glassy (clear) eyes and strong sea scent
+- When buying fresh fish, one is easily recognised by glassy (clear) eyes and strong sea scent

 - If it tastes funny or looks funny, don't eat it